Skip to main content

 Bas-Relief Battle Scenes

-Marvel at the extraordinary 800-metre bas-relief galleries encircling Angkor Wat that depict epic battles, Hindu creation myths, and historical events in stunning detail.
+Marvel at the extraordinary 800-meter bas-relief galleries encircling Angkor Wat that depict epic battles, Hindu creation myths, and historical events in stunning detail.
 The most famous panel illustrates the Churning of the Ocean of Milk, showing 88 asuras (demons) and 92 devas (gods) pulling the serpent Vasuki to churn the cosmic ocean and extract immortality's elixir.
 Each figure displays unique facial expressions and costumes, demonstrating sophisticated artistic capabilities of 12th-century Khmer sculptors.
-Other panels depict the Battle of Kurukshetra and King Suryavarman II's military campaigns, providing invaluable historical records alongside mythological narratives.
+Other panels depict the Battle of Kurukshetra and King Suryavarman II's military campaigns, providing invaluable historical records.
 The carving technique achieves remarkable depth through subtle relief height variations.
+Pro tip: Hire a licensed guide at the ticket office to interpret the bas-relief narratives--the Hindu mythology scenes contain complex symbolism and historical references impossible to understand independently, and guides illuminate details about the 12th-century carving techniques that transform static stone into compelling storytelling.

 Massive tree roots cascading over ancient stone doorway at Ta Prohm temple, demonstrating nature reclaiming architecture